marlygme/Home-Ground-Hub-Tracker/replit.md

   - Integrated TanStack Query for data fetching and caching
   - All users now see real-time updates when data changes
   - Data persists permanently even after browser closes
+  - **Made email and phone optional fields** - participants can be added without contact info
+  - Updated form validation to allow empty email/phone with proper format validation when provided
+  - Participant cards now hide email/phone icons when not provided
-  - Prepared for deployment to Cloudflare Pages with backend support
+  - Prepared for deployment to Replit with backend support

 - **Phase 3 - Program System** (October 19, 2025)
   - Replaced age group system with individual age (number)